aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 characteristics associated with axial twisting introduced through the practice of bifacial beveling.
-This landmarking protocol represents an intermediate iteration between the previous 2D analysis (Selden Jr., Dockall, and Shafer 2018), and the forthcoming protocol that includes semilandmarks placed on a series of equidistant cross-sections.
+This landmarking protocol represents an intermediate iteration between the previous 2D analysis (Selden Jr., Dockall, and Shafer 2018), and the forthcoming protocol that also includes semilandmarks placed on a series of equidistant cross-sections.
 The cross-sections increase coverage of the semilandmarks across the mesh topology, and provide for greater precision in the analysis of morphology for the whole object.
 The evolution of this landmarking protocol represents a concerted effort to better comprehend the vagaries of morphological similarities and differences among Gahagan bifaces.